Luke Hubbins

-Luke Anthony Hubbins (born 11 September 1991) is an English footballer.
+Luke Anthony Hubbins (born 11 September 1991) is an English retired footballer.
 He began his career with Birmingham City, but made his professional debut in August 2010 in the Football League Cup while on loan to Notts County, and also spent a brief spell on loan to Conference National club Tamworth.
 He never played for Birmingham's first team, and was released at the end of the 2011–12 season, when he signed for AFC Telford United of the Conference.
-He plays either as a winger or at right back.
-On 2 May 2013 he left A.F.C.
-Telford United.
+He played either as a winger or at right back.

 Playing career

 Early career

 Hubbins, from the Weoley Castle district of Birmingham, played for junior club Cadbury Athletic from under-9s to under-13s before joining Birmingham City's Academy in 2003.
 As a 16-year-old he appeared for the club's reserve team, and in 2009 he scored the late goal which took the academy team through to the semi-final of the FA Youth Cup for the first time since 1985.
 According to the Birmingham Mail, he "won a 50–50 and broke down the inside-right channel and placed a shot high into the net, making light of the difficulty caused by the ball bobbling up as he went through."

 Described as "a pacey, tricky winger who is not afraid of taking on a full-back while still having an eye for goal", Hubbins was included in the first-team squad for friendly matches before the 2009–10 season.
 In July 2010, Hubbins signed his first one-year professional contract.